Professional certification

 Professional certification, trade certification, or professional designation, often called simply certification or qualification, is a designation earned by a person to assure qualification to perform a job or task.
 Not all certifications that use post-nominal letters are an acknowledgement of educational achievement, or an agency appointed to safeguard the public interest.

 Overview

 A certification is a third-party attestation of an individual's level of knowledge or proficiency in a certain industry or profession.
-They are granted by authorities in the field, such as professional societies and universities, or by private certificate-granting agencies.
-Most certifications are time-limited; some expire after a period of time (e.g., the lifetime of a product that required certification for use), while others can be renewed indefinitely as long as certain requirements are met.
+They are granted by authorities in the field, such as professional societies and colleges, or by private certificate-granting agencies.
+Most certifications are time-limited; some expire after a period of time (e.g., the lifetime of a product that requires certification for use), while others can be renewed indefinitely as long as certain requirements are met.
 Renewal usually requires ongoing education to remain up-to-date on advancements in the field, evidenced by earning the specified number of continuing education credits (CECs), or continuing education units (CEUs), from approved professional development courses.